Xceptance/xlt-documentation/content/en/xtc/200-manual/030-ui-structure.md

 type: docs

 description: >
     The basic structure of XTC.
-All about users, orgs and projects.
+All about users, organizations and projects.
 ---

 ## Basic Structure